 Just as someone with fair skin uses a high factor sun cream to avoid sunburn, a person with low levels of macular pigments should take extra care to protect their eyes from damaging blue light.

 While many people talk about the harmful effects of blue light from screens and mobile devices, the most dangerous source of blue light is the sun.

 Just like UV light, blue light sits at the high-energy end of the light spectrum.

 UV light is blocked by the cornea and lens, but blue light penetrates all the way through to the retina.

 While your skin gets a new layer of cells every five days, the cells in your retina are with you for life.

-Damage accumulates in your retina, leading to the formation of deposits (drusen), which can be one of the earliest symptoms of age-related macular degeneration (AMD) – a leading cause of blindness.
+Damage accumulates in your retina, leading to the formation of deposits (drusen), which is one of the early signs of age-related macular degeneration (AMD) – a leading cause of blindness.

 How do macular pigments help?

-As well as absorbing the light itself, macular pigments also act as antioxidants, neutralising free radicals before they damage molecules in the retina.
+As well as absorbing harmful light, macular pigments act as antioxidants, neutralising free radicals to reduce cell damage in the retina.

 How well protected are you?